Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 		- Reduced liability
 			- little control over the way the system is used or interpreted -
-	- ((63d58d08-c3d6-4edd-aa41-570b2388df9a))
-	  collapsed:: true
-	  ((635e96c3-4ac9-4867-89e9-f0a153125524))
-		- The software company is vicariously liable to the school for any damages suffered by the student.
-		- 阿三 is vicariously liable to the software company
-- ### Liability
 - ### Computer Misuse
 -